top of page

 Who Could Benefit

-• Contact Dr. Sophia Aguirre to schedule a 45-minute initial pre-group consultation ($100 fee) to explore your goals, answer your questions, review the group expectations and assess if this group will meet your needs.
+• Contact Dr. Sophia Aguirre to schedule a 45-minute initial pre-group consultation ($100 fee).
+During this meeting, we will explore your goals, answer your questions, review the group expectations and assess if this group will meet your needs.

 • A minimum commitment of 6 sessions is required for all new group remembers.